anvix9/anvix-c.github.io/_posts/2024-08-16-fading-of-a-life-reverie.md

 <br/>

 <p style="text-align: justify;">
 The past, in all its glory and heartache, has become a prison.
-And as I look around at the present, I wonder if I’ll ever truly escape, or if I’ll forever be caught in the chains of my own making, reliving a past that exists only in the confines of my memory.
+And as I look around at the present, I wonder if I’ll ever truly escape, or if I’ll forever be caught in the chains of my seeds, reliving a past that exists only in the confines of my memory.
 </p>
 <br/>

 <p style="text-align: justify;">
 The photographs—they sit there, still and silent, but what stories do they really tell?
-Of love lost or merely misplaced?
-Of lives lived or just imagined?
+Of love lost or <mark>merely misplaced</mark>?
+Of lives lived or <mark>just imagined</mark>?
 The faces in those images, frozen in their fleeting moments, seem to whisper, "We are gone, but we were once here.", leaving me in cage wishing to fly where they are...
 </p>
 <br/><br/>